anuragmgithub/aws_cloudformation/README.md

 Amazon Simple Notification Service (Amazon SNS)

+Assigning parameter policies:
+Parameter policies help you manage a growing set of parameters by allowing you to assign specific criteria to a parameter such as an expiration date or time to live.
+Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in Parameter Store, a capability of AWS Systems Manager.
+Parameter Store offers the following types of policies: Expiration, ExpirationNotification, and NoChangeNotification.
+Add policies to an existing parameter (AWS CLI) aws ssm put-parameter
+    --name "parameter name" \
+    --value 'parameter value' \
+    --type parameter type \
+    --overwrite \
+    --policies "[{policies-enclosed-in-brackets-and-curly-braces}]"

 ### Does the order of resource definitions matter? ?
 The order of resource declaration within a CloudFormation template doesn't usually matter, but defining dependencies correctly is crucial for successful stack creation.